-- free bike repairs, for refugee families and people looking after them..
+- free bike repairs.
 People who get bikes from us, can bring them back for help with repair any time. (like all members of the public, they are welcome to attend the Adelaide Community Bicycle Workshop

 - support for local councils, OPAL, and other organisations to run bike activities. e.g bike-building events; bikes for cycling education classes; "Bring & Fix" where the public can bring along bikes and have them repaired.